Capital Credits - Part of the Cooperatative Difference

-What's Different About A Cooperative?
+What is Different About a Cooperative?

 MEC policies and procedures are determined by a seven member Board of Trustees which is elected for three year terms.
 They are members of the Cooperative and are the voice of the members in establishing the policies and procedures of the Cooperative.
 They are also the regulatory authority for the Cooperative.

 MEC is a non-profit corporation.
 Any funds collected above the cost of operation (called margins) are annually assigned to our members in the form of Capital Credits.
-We periodically refund Capital Credits to our members when the financial condition of the Cooperative permits.
+We periodically refund to our members Capital Credits when the financial condition of the Cooperative permits.
 Each year a statement will be mailed to you concerning your Capital Credits.
 If you have any questions about your equity in your business, call us.